 Stately and historic homes

 The dust sheets have been removed, everything’s spick and span… now’s the time to see how the other half used to live.
-Norfolk has a plethora of Downton Abbeys to discover, not least the Queen’s private residence.
+Norfolk has a plethora of Downton Abbeys to discover, not least the late Queen Elizabeth II’s private residence.
 At Houghton Hall, there’s the added bonus of regular sculpture exhibitions.
 At Holkham (above), take a look around the revamped walled garden.

 Get on the right track